 From 2015-2017, Tom worked as the VA’s Chief Veterans Experience Officer reporting to the Secretary of Veterans Affairs.
-This was the first cabinet level customer service role in US government.
+This was the first cabinet-level customer service role in US government.
 In those two years, Tom built a Veterans Experience (VE) office with capabilities in Insight & Design, Customer Measurement, Enterprise Operations and Field Execution.
 The VE office is responsible for designing improved service for Veterans across VA and measuring CX performance improvement.

 Prior to work as Chief VE Officer at the VA, Tom served as Chief Executive of Jollibee Foods Corporation, the largest restaurant company in Asia.
 Before Jollibee Foods, Tom began his career in McDonald’s where he spent twenty-three years with fifteen years in Europe.
-He was the first President for McDonald’s France, totally responsible for launching the business in that market.
-Afterward, Tom was asked to open a European office in London where he was in charge of twenty countries in Europe, Africa and the Middle East.
-He set up the European management structure to leverage economies of scale in purchasing, construction and marketing.
+He was the first President of McDonald’s France, totally responsible for launching the business in that market.
+Afterward, Tom was asked to open a European office in London where he was in charge of twenty countries in Europe, Africa, and the Middle East.
+He set up the European management structure to leverage economies of scale in purchasing, construction, and marketing.

 Mark McClellan, MD, PhD is the Robert J. Margolis Professor of Business, Medicine, and Policy, and Director of the Duke-Margolis Center for Health Policy at Duke University with offices at Duke and in Washington DC.